wqaetly/claude-code-plugins/claude-standards/commands/standards-load.md

 # Load Claude Development Standards

-Load specified Claude development standards into the current session.
-This command intelligently selects and applies appropriate prompt standards based on project requirements and application scenarios.
+Install Claude development standards to the project by creating a `.claude/CLAUDE.md` file.
+This is a one-time setup that persists across all sessions for the current project.

 ## Usage